pattern-lab/website/patternlabsite/docs/advanced-reload-browser.md

 ---
 layout: docs
-title: Auto Reloading the Browser Window When Changes Are Made
+title: Auto Reloading the Browser Window When Changes Are Made | Pattern Lab
 ---

 # Auto Reloading the Browser Window When Changes Are Made